20240323 CDTL Nguon Goc Mau Than 1968

 eight, sampans, five Soviet heavy machineguns, 240 cases of Chinese Communist

-ammunition, more than a ton of 60 mortar rounds, and some 1,000 round; of
+ammunition, more than a ton of 60 mortar rounds, and some 1,000 rounds; of

 rocket and other mortar ammunition.
 Air observers